-- 4.16 All farmers in the project area will benefit from capacity building in production and utilisation of soil building material (compost, vermicomposting, mulch fertilizer teas and vermi-culture) to address the easily erodible volcanic soils.
-Farmers will also be able to access these inputs from six outdoor facilities constructed under the project.
-An updated inventory of farmers and the state of the farm will be developed, supported by an overlay map prepared as proposed above in order to create a baseline for adaptive capacities within the project area.
-Holders of farms selected for the different interventions have given their commitment to w actively participate in the respective farm activity.
-This will promote learning by doing. - 4.17 The project activities under Component 1 will be aligned with the Annual Work Plans of the DAFNC to accommodate the implementation arrangements of the project (See Part III) for Project Team Leaders and other technical support from the DAFNC to the Project Management Unit (PMU).
-The DOF in particular has wide experience in participatory approaches in its field staff in recovery after devastation from landslips from weather events.
+an overlay map prepared as proposed above in order to create a baseline for adaptive capacities within the project area.
+Holders of farms selected for the different interventions have given their commitment to actively participate in the respective farm activity.
+This will promote learning by doing.

+4.17 The project activities under Component 1 will be aligned with the Annual Work Plans of the DAFNC to accommodate the implementation arrangements of the project (See Part III) for Project Team Leaders and other technical support from the DAFNC to the Project Management Unit (PMU).
+The DOF in particular has wide experience in participatory approaches through its field staff in recovery after devastation from landslips from weather events.
 The current capacity in the DAFNC to manage landslips and assess risks in RWHS systems will be bolstered with technical support from an expert in vulnerability analysis and DRRM contracted under the project.
 This will be sufficient expertise to build the required level of capacity by the DAFNC to strengthen, monitor and sustain the outputs from this Component.

-Component 2: Establishing Green Agro-parks, including the Use of Solar Energy, for Efficiency in Resilient Farming Systems
+Component 2: Establishing Green Agro-parks, including the Use of Solar Energy, for Increased Efficiency in Resilient Farming Systems

-Outcome: Increased Productivity and Competitiveness in Resilient Small Farming Systems with Improved Livelihood Security, Increased Incomes, Employment Generation and Household Food Security
+Outcome: Increased Productivity and Competitiveness in Resilient Small Farming Systems with Improved Livelihood Security, Increased Incomes, Employment Generation and Household Food Security.